 17. Provide opportunities for kids to practice geography skills with free online games.

 18. Read multicultural folk tales, fairy tales, and myths to younger students.
 Compare versions of Cinderella from around the world.
-Add a cultural twist to your fairy tale unit with Yeh-Shen: A Cinderella Story from China and our engaging response activities.

 19. Recognize Human Rights Day on December 10.
 Teach students about The Universal Declaration of Human Rights adopted by the United Nations in 1948.